csiro-rds/sodalint/README.md

 =========

-This program validates a Service-side Operations for Data Access (SODA) Virtual Observatory service for compliance with the SODA v1 specification.
+This program validates a Service-side Operations for Data Access (SODA) Virtual Observatory service for compliance with the SODA v1 specification (PR-SODA-1.0-20160920).
 It can be used either as a library or as a command line tool.

 SODALint is intended for use both by central validation services and teams implementing SODA services.